 He was among the earliest and most earnest founders of the University of the South, at Sewanee, Tennessee, in 1860.
 In 1867, he became its chancellor.
 Bishop Green printed a few sermons on "Baptismal Regeneration" and "Apostolic Succession," and also an oration on "The Influence of Christianity upon the Welfare of Nations" (Hillsborough, North Carolina, 1831); but his chief publications were a brief "Memoir of the Right Reverend Bishop Ravenscroft, of North Carolina" (1830), and a "Life of the Right Reverend Bishop Otey, of Tennessee" (New York.
 1886).

-John Williams, a Delegate from North Carolina; born in Hanover County, Va., March 14, 1731; moved to North Carolina in 1745 with his parents, who settled in Granville County; donated the land and laid out the town of Williamsborough, N.C.; studied law; was admitted to the bar and commenced practice in Williamsborough; one of the founders of the University of North Carolina at Chapel Hill; deputy attorney general in 1768; delegate to the Provincial Congress of 1775; member of the State house of commons in 1777 and 1778 and served as speaker; Member of the Continental Congress in 1778 and 1779; judge of the supreme court of North Carolina from 1779 until his death in Montpelier, near Williamsborough, NC, October 10, 1799; interment in the family cemetery, Montpelier, NC.
+John Williams, a Delegate from North Carolina; born in Hanover County, VA, March 14, 1731; moved to North Carolina in 1745 with his parents, who settled in Granville County; donated the land and laid out the town of Williamsborough, NC; studied law; was admitted to the bar and commenced practice in Williamsborough; one of the founders of the University of North Carolina at Chapel Hill; deputy attorney general in 1768; delegate to the Provincial Congress of 1775; member of the state House of Commons in 1777 and 1778 and served as Speaker; Member of the Continental Congress in 1778 and 1779; judge of the Supreme Court of North Carolina from 1779 until his death in Montpelier, near Williamsborough, NC, on October 10, 1799; interment in the family cemetery, Montpelier, NC.

 September 20, 1758: Granville Parish was formed from St. John's Parish, with vestrymen: Robert Harris, Richard Henderson, Reuben Searcy, Henry Howard, Richard Harris, Jr., James Mitchell, Andrew Hampton, Thomas Lowe, Evan Ragland, William Benford, Darian Elwick, and Sherwood Harris.

-1758: Vestrymen of the old Parish of St. John's were: William Eaton, William Persons, Charles Johnston, William Johnston, Phileman Hawkins, Gideon Mackon, Osborne Jeffries, Lodwick Alford, John Pope, William Massey, Daniel Harris, and John Hawkins.
-Prior to 1758, St. John's Church was at the Williamsborough, North Carolina location.
+1758: Vestrymen of the old Parish of St. John's were: William Eaton, William Persons, Charles Johnston, William Johnston, Philemon Hawkins, Gideon Mackon, Osborne Jeffries, Lodwick Alford, John Pope, William Massey, Daniel Harris, and John Hawkins.
+Prior to 1758, St. John's Church was at Williamsborough, North Carolina.

 John Penn (May 17, 1741September 14, 1788), was a signer of the United States Declaration of Independence as a representative of North Carolina.
 He was born near Port Royal in Caroline County, Virginia, and educated at home with only a couple years of formal schooling.
 At age 18, after his father's death, he studied law privately with his relative Edmund Pendleton.
 He became a lawyer in Virginia in 1762, and, in 1774, moved to near Williamsborough in Granville County, North Carolina where he also practiced law.